ClownCrest/UNIX_Network_Sockets/README.md

 # UnixNetworkSockets
 ## Purpose:
 This client-server application demonstrates network communication using sockets.
 It operates with two sockets—a client and a server—that communicate over a predefined IP address and port.
 The client sends a key and a file's contents to the server, which encrypts the data using the key and returns the encrypted result.
-The server supports I/O multiplexing, enabling it to handle multiple clients simultaneously, up to a preset limit of five.

 ## Installing: